 Is the app worth the investment if it's not free?
 If it costs money, what are you getting for your money and is it benefitting your child?
 Have a trial run to work this out.

 How can GoHenry help?

 GoHenry can help children develop their maths skills in financial literacy, by budgeting, goal setting and looking at transactions.
-The GoHenry app also allows parents to set up rewards for completing chores and reaching goals, which then helps children calculate how much money they will earn for completing a task or how much they need to save to buy something they want.
+The GoHenry app and kids' debit card also allows parents to set up rewards for completing chores and reaching goals, which then helps children calculate how much money they will earn for completing a task or how much they need to save to buy something they want.